yunomu/auth/README.md

   UserPool -- PreSignup --> PreSign
   PreAuth -- read only --> Product
   PreSign -- read only --> Restriction
+  PreAuth -- read only --> Restriction
+  PreSign -- read only --> Product

   subgraph otherproduct[Other product]
     Function[LambdaFunction]